vuexyz/vuexyz/docs/rendering.md

 ## drawOnCanvas

 If you want to draw to a HTML5 canvas element instead, you can use the `drawOnCanvas` method.
 This method takes a canvas context and draws the primitive to it.
-You can access the method in a similar way:

 ```js
 { drawOnCanvas } = useHexagon({size: 100})
 ```

-You can then call it _(passing in the ctx as a parameter)_:
+You can then call it when setting up your canvas:

 ```js
 const canvas = document.getElementById('myCanvas');